cpfaff/Open-Science-Paper/README.md

 To get started with this document a working installation of LaTeX is required.
-Depending on your choice of LaTeX distribution and the type of installation (full/subset), additional packages which are required in the document have to be installed additionally.
+Depending on your choice of LaTeX distribution and the type of installation (full/subset), packages required for the document might have to be installed additionally.
 Some LaTeX distributions (e.g MiKTeX, TeX Live) offer package managers which help you with this task.

 ## Usage